 Forage and fish.
-The spirit of Alaska comes alive with summer’s edible plants.
+The spirit of Alaska comes alive with summer’s wild edible plants.
 And a visit with our dear friend Klaus in Trapper creek would of course involve eating from the land; turning handfuls of fresh-picked weeds (a.k.a. edible plants; a.k.a. medicinal plants) into an aesthetic and nutrient dense meal.
 Inspired, I picked a few “volunteers” in my yard this weekend.

 Pick just what you need.
 Leave the rest.